Masayuki Miyaji: the disciple of Miyazaki who dissects fantasy

 Masayuki Miyaji, trained directly under the tutelage of Hayao Miyazaki at Studio Ghibli, applies a documentary-like gaze to his fictional worlds.
-His obsession with the biology and physics of flight, inherited from his master, combines with a camera movement inspired by European cinema to create an animation that feels tangible even in the most surreal settings.
+His obsession with the biology and physics of flight, inherited from his master, combines with a camera movement that draws from European cinema to create animation that feels tangible even in the most surreal settings.

 Animation with scientific rigor: biology and flight mechanics ✈️